ethorneloe/azure-apps-jobs-github-runners/README.md

    SUBSCRIPTION_ID = az account show --query "id" -o tsv
    ```
    <br />
-1. Fill in the values for the variables below and execute.
-Make sure your `Dockerfile` and pem file(GitHub App Key) are present on the local filesystem.
+1. Make sure `Dockerfile`, `entrypoint.sh` (included in this repo) and the .pem file (your GitHub App Key from earlier on) are present on the local file system.
+Fill in values for the variables below and execute.

    PowerShell
    ```powershell